Git-K3rnel/VulnHub/Tr0ll-1/README.md

 BUG_REPORT_URL="http://bugs.launchpad.net/ubuntu/"
 ```

-if we check the `searchsploit` for any public exploit for this version we see :
+If we check the `searchsploit` for any public exploit for this version we see :

 ```bash
 root@kali: searchsploit linux 3.13